 The new Okta Privileged Access product was featured in the recent Oktane23 conference.
-The product is currently (Oct 23) in early access with General Availability expected in Dec 23.
+The product became Generally Available on Dec 1 2023.

-This article is a brief technical overview of Okta Privileged Access (OPA) looking at the components and functions of the product.
-It is written to provide a backdrop for future material looking at the capabilities of the product and to help architects understand where the pieces fit in the Okta landscape.
+This article is a brief technical overview of Okta Privileged Access (OPA) looking at the components, functions and managed resource types of the product.
+It is written to provide a backdrop for other material looking at the capabilities of the product and to help architects understand where the pieces fit in the Okta landscape.

 Components of Okta Privileged Access